MustaphaMiah/Revision-/NOTES.md

 People with visual impairments rely on screen readers to convert web content to an audio interface.
 They won't get information if it's only presented visually.
 For images, screen readers can access the alt attribute and read its contents to deliver key information.

 Good alt text provides the reader a brief description of the image.
 You should always include an alt attribute on your image.
 Per HTML5 specification, this is now considered mandatory.

+Headings (h1 through h6 elements) are workhorse tags that help provide structure and labeling to your content.
+Screen readers can be set to read only the headings on a page so the user gets a summary.
+This means it is important for the heading tags in your markup to have semantic meaning and relate to each other, not be picked merely for their size values.